Confronting the Momo Problem

 Chris Robey, Teen Lifeline’s Program Director, has worked with teens for over a decade and strives to help students see the best in themselves.

-5 Ways to Prepare Your Kids for the Inevitable
+5 Ways to Help Teens Prepare for the Future

-5 Ways to Prepare Your Kids for the Inevitable
+5 Ways to Help Teens Prepare for the Future

 I love this time of year, the time when crayons are on sale and my newsfeed is filled with pictures of forced-smiling students in backpacks.
-Every year when August rolls around, I like to drag out my old pictures and reflect back on all of my FDOS (First Days of School).
+Every year when August rolls around, I like to drag out my old pictures and reflect on all of my FDOS (First Days of School).

-IMG_1765I think back to when I was in Kindergarten and was so excited to be in “big kid school” with my new backpack and friends, but promptly fell asleep as soon as I got home due to all that excitement.
+I think back to when I was in Kindergarten and was so excited to be in “big kid school” with my new backpack and friends, but I promptly fell asleep when I got home due to all that excitement.

-45130_1570996484960_2879813_nIf we are being honest, as many FDOS as I had in elementary, middle and high school, it is that first day (and week) of college that sticks out the most to me.
-Just like in kindergarten, I had a new backpack, new friends and a brand new environment.
-I was missing home but was nervous-excited for what the next four years would bring.
+If we are being honest, as many FDOS as I had in elementary, middle, and high school, it is that first day (and week) of college that sticks out the most to me.
+Just like in kindergarten, I had a new backpack, new friends, and a brand new environment.
+I was missing home but was both nervous and excited for what the next four years would bring.
 However, more than anything else, I felt prepared; I knew that all the other “Firsts” were leading up to this big one.

 1. Encourage and equip at every stage.